Belgrade's main sights capture its long and complex past, from the distant past fortresses to grand religious edifices and lively pedestrian streets.

 Great War Island, a natural reserve, possesses great bird-watching opportunities for nature enthusiasts.

-Ada Ciganlija also features numerous seaside areas for swimming and sunbathing, along with lakeside bars and cafes for a relaxed atmosphere.
+Ada Ciganlija also features numerous beach areas for a swim and sunbathing, along with lakeside bars and cafes for a relaxed atmosphere.

 While Belgrade offers its own green spaces, nearby natural parks extend outdoor opportunities.